mwshinn/rotanova/README.txt

   day (if the rota was performed) or any time in the past (if the rota was not performed).
 Once it is performed, set the "complete" flag to true.
 Any rows at least one day old whcih are completed can be deleted.
 Uncompleted rotas mean that the points were not applied yet.
+There are special user ids which are accepted here: -1 means none or invalid, -2 means no rota that day, and -3 means users can sign up for these days.
+(Fridays do not need to be set to -3 as these allow signups by default.)
+These userids are not valid elsewhere.

 The template "base.html" is called by everything else.
 It has blocks that can be used to add content for everyone, for logged in users only, or for admins.